 28.2 Upon expiry or termination of this Agreement:

 (a) we will immediately cease providing the Services;

 (b) we will be entitled to anonymise or permanently delete all Your Data within 1 month from expiry or termination of this Agreement;

 (c) without limiting your Consumer Law Rights, you agree that any payments made by you to us are not refundable to you;

 (d) you are to pay for all Services provided prior to termination, including Services which have been provided and have not yet been invoiced to you, and all other amounts due and payable under this Agreement; and

 28.3 We will retain your documents (including copies) as required by law or regulatory requirements.
-Your express or implied agreement to this Agreement constitutes your authority for us to retain or destroy documents in accordance with the statutory periods, or on expiry or termination of this Agreement.
+Your express or implied agreement to this Agreement constitutes your authority for us to retain or destroy documents in accordance with the statutory periods, 30 days after expiry or termination of this Agreement.

 29.1 Access: The Services may be accessed in [Australia] and overseas.
 We make no representation that the Services comply with the Laws (including Intellectual Property Laws) of any country outside of [Australia].
 If you access the Services from outside [Australia], you do so at your own risk and you are responsible for complying with the Laws in the place you access the Services.